theodoremoreland/OrderDashboard/README.md

 ## How to run

-[Node](https://nodejs.org/en) is required to run the dashboard locally.
+[Node](https://nodejs.org/en) is required to run the dashboard locally. [git](https://git-scm.com/) is used to download this repository in the steps below.

-**It is assumed all command line commands will be executed in a UNIX based command line environment**
+**It is assumed all command line commands will be executed in a UNIX based command line environment.**

 1. git clone this repository